fulgenssequar/DataCSV/README.md

 Gigantic amount of data items can be stored and extracted using Dictionary-like CSV files without exerting the memory.

 ### Features:
-- New data is appended to the csv file in disk without risk of lost in case of shutdown.
+- New data is appended to the csv file in disk without risk of losing in case of shutdown.
 - A column named "Data" is preserved to restore the data which is converted into String.
-- All other columns are keys for query.
+- All other columns are indices for query.
-- A Dict data can be directly converted into a csv item.
+- New data and indices of type Dict can be directly converted into a csv item.

 ##  Usage